 Discipline begets discipline.
 Setting a daily routine to take time out for writing will teach you an act of self-discipline.
 Journaling is just like a workout, the more you stretch it, the more it will get stronger.
 Furthermore, habits formed once have a tendency to spread to every aspect of life.
 Just like keeping your office tidy can lead you to keep your bedroom clean as a habit, your writing punctuality will dominate discipline and punctuality in your daily regime as well.

 When we express an emotional experience into words, we make them graspable, and by doing this, we free ourselves from mental traumas and untangle ourselves from invisible boundaries.
-There are a number of researches that proves that journaling lowers stress, anxiety, depression and induces better sleep.
+There are a number of researches that prove that journaling lowers stress, anxiety, depression, and induces better sleep.